hseinsb/Personal-Blog/README.md

 3. Set up Authentication with Email/Password provider
 4. Create an admin user through the Authentication panel
 5. Set up Firestore security rules to protect your data

-## Deployment

-This project is designed to be deployed on Vercel:

-1. Push your code to a GitHub repository
-2. Connect your repository to Vercel
-3. Add your environment variables in the Vercel project settings
-4. Deploy!

 ## License